 For Download clients, because the PHP Live! system is installed on your server environment, there are many system variables that can be adjusted for your needs.
 The variables can be optimized for chat response rate and the auto clean process of data.
-Keep in mind, increase or decreasing the variables can use up more of your server resources and can increase the rate of communication to the server, ultimately using more of the server resources.
+Keep in mind, increase or decreasing the variables can use up more of your server resources and can increase the rate of communication to the server.
 You'll want to keep in mind of the server resources available, the website traffic and the average chat volumes.

 An example phplive/API/Util_Extra.php for sites receiving 10,000+ visitors a day:

 $VARS_IP_LOG_EXPIRE = 3 ; // visitor IPs data that has not been active for 3 days, remove